-Spiraled Cereus, Twisted Cereus, Contorted Cereus
+Contorted Cereus, Spiraled Cereus, Twisted Cereus

-Cereus forbesii ‘Spiralis’
+Cereus forbesii 'Spiralis', Cereus peruvianus 'Spiralis'

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
-If the roots have become black or overly soft, the cactus could be experiencing root rot – cut away the affected parts and replant.
-Like all cacti, give them lots of direct sunlight, especially during the summer.
-Well-drained soil is best, and most Cereus perform well in a soil that contains some organic material.
-Some recommend avoiding a soil that contains sphagnum moss, though – it can make the cactus vulnerable to root rot.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
+If the roots have become black or overly soft, the cactus could be experiencing root rot.
+Cut away the affected parts and replant them.
+Most gardeners interested in cacti should be able to cultivate these without much problem.